 - More than $500 billion of value is lost every year due to clothing underutilization and the lack of recycling, according to the Ellen MacArthur Foundation.

-- By 2030 global apparel consumption is projected to rise by 63%, from 62 million tons today to 102 million tons—equivalent to more than 500 billion additional T-shirts.
+- By 2030 the projection for global apparel consumption is 63%, from 62 million tons today to 102 million tons—equivalent to more than 500 billion additional T-shirts.

-- Around 300,000 tonnes of textile waste ends up in household black bins every year, sent to landfills or incinerators.
+- Around 300,000 tonnes of textile waste ends up in household black bins every year, goes to landfills or incinerators.
 Only 1% of apparel products are recycled globally.

-- Above 800,000 tonnes of waste is produced during the process of fibers, yarns, fabric, and garment production.
+- Above 800,000 tonnes of waste production happens during the process of fibers, yarns, fabric, and garment production.

-- The annual retail value of apparel and footwear is expected to reach €2 trillion by 2030 which would be over 30% increase from now €500 billion.
+- The annual retail value of apparel and footwear may reach €2 trillion by 2030 which would be over 30% increase from now €500 billion.

 - One kilogram of cotton – equivalent to the weight of a shirt and pair of jeans – can take as much as 10,000–20,000 liters of water to produce.
 Globally, the fashion industry consumes an estimated 79 billion cubic meters of fresh water annually.